 How to Safely Store Dog Treats on a Hike

 Depending on where you are hiking, you may want to be sure that your pup's treats are safely stored.
-The smell from these high-calorie goodies could also be attractive to other dogs and wildlife.
+The smell of these high-calorie goodies could also be attractive to other dogs and wildlife.

 When you are hiking the trails in the wilderness, you must always be aware that you may not be the only animal in that area.
 Keep your and your dog's tasty snacks in resealable bags or air-tight containers, and store them in backpacks.
 Never leave any food out, or you may end up with some unwanted visitors.